sybrew/the-seo-framework/readme.txt

 * **Added:**
 	* TODO maybe: We now generate a proposed description of your content every minute on Gutenberg pages.
 	* TODO maybe: We now parse shortcodes for the content dynamically, for Focus and description generation-compatibility.
-	* TODO We've added more term settings, including:
+	* We've added more term settings, including:
 		* Blog name removal.
 		* Open Graph title and description inputs.
 		* Twitter title and description inputs.
-		* TODO social image input.
+		* Social image input.
 		* 301 Redirect input.
 		* Canonical URL input.
 	* Google (and other search engines...) no longer have to guess your intent and possibily index these endpoints mistakenly: